Drug Class: Antipsychotic, dibenzothiazeprine derivatives

 - More Information

-Seroquel (Quetiapine) is used to treat certain mood and mental conditions, including bipolar disorder (BPD), schizophrenia, as well as sudden episodes of mania or depression associated with bipolar disorder.
+Seroquel (Quetiapine) is used to treat certain mood and mental conditions, including bipolar disorder (also known as bipolar), schizophrenia, as well as sudden episodes of mania or depression associated with bipolar disorder.
 Quetiapine is known as an atypical anti-psychotic drug.

 Quetiapine can help to improve concentration.
 It may also decrease hallucinations and promote clear and positive thinking.
 Those who are taking this medicine may take a more active part in everyday life.
 Quetiapine may prevent severe mood swings and decrease the frequency of mood swings.